How Long Does It Take To Pee After Drinking Water

 Drink lots of water.

-• As you know consuming more fluids is going to make you pee more frequently.
-So, if you’re struggling to pee – maybe try setting the goal of having three 20oz tumblers full of water.
+- As you know consuming more fluids is going to make you pee more frequently.
+So, if you’re struggling to pee – maybe try setting the goal of having three 340ml water bottles full of water.
 In order to try motivate you to drink more.

-• Applying a cold compress on the lower abdomen can prompt urination to occur due to the temperature.
+- Applying a cold compress on the lower abdomen can prompt urination to occur due to the temperature.
 Keep the cold compress on that area for only 2 minutes at a time as leaving it for long periods can damage the skin.
 So, keep it on for 2 minutes and take it off for 5 minutes.
 Repeat this 5 times.
+Check out these reusable cold gel ice packs.

 Commonly, within a 24-hour period you should pee 6 to 8 times a day.
 But going above this or below this is not something that should immediately concern you.
 There are many factors which play are part in how many times you pee everyday: